Are you visiting Colorado or Denver soon? I highly suggest adding Rocky Mountain National Park to your list!

 During our hike, we did not wear one constantly.
 However, the hike we set out on is one of the most popular ones (Bear Lake Trail) and it can get a little congested.
 We both wore neck gaits to make it easy to throw up when it got busy or when we were closely passing another hiker.

 Bring some snacks!
 There are a lot of spots on the trail to stop and take a breather.
 And water – bring it!
 I brought two bottles and was glad I did.

 Camera & tripod

-While it’s my job to take photos, my boyfriend is always better about taking pics of us… but with the scenery I knew we would have, I wanted some non-selfies.
+While it’s my job to take photos, my boyfriend is always better about taking pics of us… but with the scenery, I knew we would have, I wanted some non-selfies.
 I brought along this lightweight travel tripod in my pack and was so glad we had it to capture the full view.
-My DSLR can connect to an app in my phone (thanks Canon!) and I was able to remotely snap while we looking lovingly into each other’s eyes.
+My DSLR can connect to an app on my phone (thanks Canon!) and I was able to remotely snap while we looked lovingly into each other’s eyes.

 If hiking mountains isn’t your norm, invest in some hiking shoes.
 I fell in love with these (hello color!) and have used them multiple times on hikes in Florida too.

 Us Florida kids were definitely humbled by the elevation difference.

 While we didn’t need it, I was glad I had it.
 Bandaids, extra masks, Tylenol, hand sanitizer, bug spray wipes, extra chapstick, you know the stuff.

 Now, the real question is, did I miss anything?
 And don’t forget to leave a day for Estes Park, CO.